maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ### Typeclasses

 The first important concept to understand is that of typeclasses.
 You might already know about it and if not don't worry.
-I will show you how to use it and explain the new scala 3 syntax around typeclasses.
+I will show you how to use it and explain the new Scala 3 syntax around typeclasses.
 Instead of talking about the theory behind typeclasses let's look at an example:

 ```scala